Science Education Shows Up In the State of the Union Speech

 Recently on the Blog

-School and family science weekly spotlight: chemistry of bath bombs.
+School and family science weekly spotlight: make a homemade compass from household materials.

-School and family science weekly spotlight: adding salt to the process of making ice cream.
+School and family science weekly spotlight: melting ice chemistry.